East West Bank (EWBC)

 5. Sales Growth

 Two primary revenue streams drive bank earnings.
 While net interest income, which is earned by charging higher rates on loans than paid on deposits, forms the foundation, fee-based services across banking, credit, wealth management, and trading operations provide additional income.
-Over the last five years, East West Bank grew its revenue at an excellent 11.7% compounded annual growth rate.
-Its growth beat the average banking company and shows its offerings resonate with customers, a helpful starting point for our analysis.
+Luckily, East West Bank’s revenue grew at a solid 12.4% compounded annual growth rate over the last five years.
+Its growth beat the average banking company and shows its offerings resonate with customers.

 Our experience and research show the market cares primarily about a bank’s net interest income growth as non-interest income is considered a lower-quality and non-recurring revenue source.